Xed-Editor/Xed-Editor/README.md

-</div>Xed Editor is a versatile text editor designed specifically for Android devices, offering users the ability to create, edit, and manage their text files with ease on their mobile devices.
+</div>Karbon is a versatile text editor designed specifically for Android devices, offering users the ability to create, edit, and manage their text files with ease on their mobile devices.

 ## Features